 Beatrix Potter Gallery, Hawkshead

-In the pretty village of Hawkshead, with its cobbled streets and wonky gunnels, you’ll find a number of nods to famous Lake District writers!
-One such is the Beatrix Potter Gallery, which exhibits the author’s original artwork in her husband’s former solicitors office.
+In the pretty village of Hawkshead, with its cobbled streets and wonky gunnels, you’ll find a number of nods to famous Lake District writers.
+One such is the Beatrix Potter Gallery, which exhibits the author’s original artwork in her husband’s former solicitor’s office.
 You can also find out more about this amazing woman’s life, from her involvement with the National Trust to her work conserving the famous Herdwick sheep.

 Claife Viewing Station, Windermere

 When tourism started to boom in the Lake District during the Victorian era, the fashion was to be taken to a number of pre-selected viewing points to admire the scenery (without getting into the ‘wilds’ of the land)!
 One such viewpoint is Claife Viewing Station.
-Once the scene of dances and parties, it has been partially restored to make the most of the panorama of Windermere lake, with stained glass windows framing the view.
+Once the scene of dances and parties, it has been partially restored to make the most of the panorama of Lake Windermere, with stained glass windows framing the view.
 Why not visit as part of a walk along Windermere’s west shore?

 Fell Foot, Windermere